 Airlines have lately been changing flight schedules and routes so baggage and other fees or benefits cannot be guaranteed.

-It is very important that your son/daughter check the airline website to make sure that their luggage complies with weight restrictions and number of bag flown for free.
+It is very important that your son/daughter check the airline website to make sure that their luggage complies with weight restrictions and the number of bags flown for free.
 International flights are very strict about luggage size and weight and it is something that can change without ample warning, so checking the website periodically is highly suggested.

 Housing in Amsterdam

-Fraijlemaborg Student Resident Hall is located in Amsterdam Zuid-Oost (South East) less than 400 meters from H.E.S.
+Fraijlemaborg Student Resident Hall is located in Amsterdam Zuid-Oost (South East) less than 400 meters from AUAS.
 This apartment block is exclusively available to international students and houses a total of 170 residents, 167 international students, and three resident assistants (RA’s).
 There are a number of private rooms with shared facilities and private rooms with private facilities.
 All rooms are furnished and have a wired internet connection.
 Fraijlemaborg apartment building is near the Bijlmer railway/metro station and a large shopping/entertainment center.
 In the shopping center, the Amsterdamse Poort, you will find major chain stores, small shops and authentic ethnic food takeaways.
 For entertainment you can visit the Amsterdam Arena home to the Amsterdam soccer club Ajax and where major concerts take place.
 In the Heineken Music Hall, you can visit other popular concerts.
 For cinema entertainment you can go to the largest cinema complex in Amsterdam, Pathé Cinema, with an IMAX screen.

 The train or metro can take you to the center of Amsterdam within 15 minutes.
 Riding a bike, it will take about 30-45 minutes to get to the center of the city.
 You may also take your bicycle with you on the metro.